columbia/xray/findings.md

 the table.

 **Obs.
 2: Targeting is often obscure and potentially dangerous:**
+Look at many of the ads in the table; is their targeting obvious to you?
-For many ads, targeting was extremely obscure and, we believe, non-obvious to end-users.
-For example, nothing in the shamanic healing ad suggests association with the depression keyword; nothing in the clothing-related ads suggest association with pregnancy.
+We don't think so.
+For example, nothing in the shamanic healing ad suggests association with the depression keyword.
 In such cases, users might click on an ad not realizing they might be disclosing private information to advertisers.
 Imagine an insurance company wanting to learn about pre-existing conditions of its customers before signing them up.
 The company could create two ad campaigns, one targeting cancer and the other youth, and assign different URLs to each campaign.
 It could then offer higher premium quotes to users coming  in from the cancer-related ads to discourage them from signing up while offering lower premium quotes to people coming in from the youth-related ads.